VorTECHsa/python-sdk/docs/endpoints/freight-metrics/avg-speed.md

 The Voyages Time Series Endpoint, using `breakdown_property: avg_speed`, is used to retrieve the average speed data as a time series.
 You can find detailed information regarding the Voyages Time Series Endpoint [here](/endpoints/voyages_timeseries).

-You can find more information regarding the methodology for average speed here (link to API docs).
+You can find more information regarding the methodology for average speed here [here](https://docs.vortexa.com/reference/intro-freight-metrics).

 Example - daily average speed of vessels leaving Rotterdam between 26th and 30th April 2022: